Terms of service

 Accepting these Terms of Service means that you expressly acknowledge and agree that Account Assets may be invested in companies or other projects that may lose money, even to the point of losing all of the Account’s value.
 Foundation will be heavily invested in companies and projects that have a special relationship or a special value to its charitable purposes, and very rarely will an Account be diversified.
 AS SUCH, DONOR WAIVES ANY AND ALL CLAIMS REGARDING EITHER A FAILURE TO DIVERSIFY OR THE LOSS OF FUND ASSETS OR THE INVESTMENT ALLOCATION OF THE FUND.
 Such waiver includes, without limitation, any and all claims under the Uniform Prudent Management of Institutional Accounts Act (O.C.G.A. §§ 44-15-1 et seq.), the Uniform Prudent Investor Act (O.C.G.A. §§ 53-12-340 et seq.), and similar statutes, should private causes of action ever arise thereunder.

 You may recommend grants from your Account by email.
-Account Assets will be granted by the Foundation, at its sole discretion, to organizations exempt under IRC § 501(c)(3) that are organized and operated exclusively for exempt purposes within the meaning of IRC § 170(c)(2)(B) that advance the Foundation’s charitable mission (the “Grants”).
-Private Foundations, individuals and disqualified supporting organizations are not considered eligible to receive Grants.
+As a donor advised fund sponsor, Impact Foundation is required to exert full legal control over all Account Assets to ensure that grants are only made to organizations exempt under IRC § 501(c)(3) that are organized and operated exclusively for exempt purposes within the meaning of IRC § 170(c)(2)(B).
+It is our practice to follow donor recommendations of grants to charities that advance our charitable mission.
+However, the Foundation may not grant to private foundations, individuals and disqualified supporting organizations are not considered eligible to receive Grants.
 You will not personally be entitled, at any time, to any Grants from the Account, including income, interest, or principal.

 (b) Method of Recommendation.
-If Donor wishes to recommend a Grant or Investment, it may do so through email or any alternate means provided by Foundation.
+If you wishes to recommend a Grant or Investment, you do so through email or any alternate means provided by Foundation.